AdobeDocs/commerce-cif-documentation/release-notes/01-Release-Notes.md

 ### What's new

 **Features**
 * Product Experience Management: New 'Commerce' property tab for Assets and Experience Fragments.
 This tab enables you to link Assets and Experience Fragments to products & categories.
-The tab also shows real-time data for linked products & categories, and a link to show details in the product console.
+The tab also shows real-time data for linked commerce objects and a link to show details in the product console.

 ### What's improved
 * Send user data after authentication to Adobe Client Data Layer.